chanzuckerberg/data-guidance/standards/imaging/1.0.0/imaging_schema.md

 <br>

 **For general images:**
-- All metadata are stored at the OME-Zarr group level.
+- All metadata are stored at the OME-Zarr root level.

 **For high content screening (HCS):**
 - Plate-level metadata: data description, instrument, acquisition.